larsenv/str2hax/README.md

 };
 ```

-With all this done we can now just insert a relative instruction in the `maxwds` field, safely slide down the chain of jump instructions (several fake `Bigint`s were created in case we don't align things properly with heap feng shui) until we hit our payload.
+With all this done we can now just insert a relative instruction in the `maxwds` field, safely slide down the chain of jump instructions (several fake `Bigint` were created in case we don't align things properly with heap feng shui) until we hit our payload.

 In this case the payload is [**`savezelda`**][savezelda] that has had SD/gecko support removed and really just serves as an egg hunter for a bigger payload downloaded in memory.
 Due to browser memory restrictions, the whole page can't be very big (~512K), and we already take up quite a bit with the ASCII decimal.